Basic Guide to Credit Card Minimum Spend Requirements

 What is a Minimum Spend Requirement?

-Most credit cards – and nearly all of those that offer cashback rewards–have a minimum spend requirement that consumers must reach before unlocking higher rates.
-In fact, it may not be readily apparent from a credit card's marketing materials, but most advertised rewards rates (5% rebate on groceries, for example) are not automatic.
-Cardholders typically must spend a set amount before they're awarded at these rates; if they fall short, they'll only earn a base rate of about 0.3%.
+Most credit cards – and nearly all of those that offer cashback rewards – have a minimum spend requirement that consumers must reach before unlocking higher rates.
+In fact, it may not be readily apparent from a credit card’s marketing materials, but most advertised rewards rates (5% rebate on groceries, for example) are not automatic.
+Cardholders typically must spend a set amount before they’re awarded at these rates; if they fall short, they’ll only earn a base rate of about 0.3%.

 Minimum spend requirements also vary from credit card to credit card and from issuer to issuer, but usually range from S$500–S$2,000/month.
 In some cases, there are tiers of requirements, where cardholders can unlock a lower rate if they achieve a lower minimum spend, but can boost their rewards rate with higher monthly spending.
-Quarterly systems require consumers to maintain a minimum spend amount across 3 months to maximise earnings.
+Quarterly systems require consumers to maintain a minimum spend amount across three months to maximise earnings.
 Some cards, like UOB One, combine both of these features, offering different rates for different minimum spend amounts as well as requiring consistency across an entire quarter.

 Impact of Minimum Spend Requirements on Rewards Earned

-There are a few things to keep in mind while aspiring to reach a minimum spend requirement.
 First, quarterly systems require consistency.
 Failing to meet a minimum requirement by even a few dollars in one month will dramatically decrease earnings across the entire quarter.
 Credit cards with these systems are best for people with stable budgets and consistent spending habits.

 Another potential trap is timing of payments.
 Transactions are posted to the cardholder’s account several days after a purchase is made.
 As a result, spend at the very end of the month may not count towards that month’s minimum, and instead be attributed to the next month.
 In this case, failing to hit the minimum before the last week of a month may result in missing the requirement, therein earning just the base rate for all of that month’s spend.